DIPlib/diplib/changelogs/diplib_3.2.0.md

 - `dip::Distribution` now defaults to no x-units (rather than pixels), making `dip::PerObjectHistogram` correctly not have units for the x-axis, which is intensity, not pixels.

+- `dip::GreyWeightedDistanceTransform` didn't properly use pixel sizes as intended with the default `"fast marching"` method.